Al3zama1/swe-notes/CCNA/39 - NAT Part 1.md

 * You are free to use these addresses in your networks.
 They don't have to be globally unique.
 	* Your PC in your home network, is almost certainly using a private IP address.
 * Private IP addresses cannot be used over the internet!
-	* The IPS (Internet Service Provider) will drop traffic to or from private IP addresses.
+	* The ISP (Internet Service Provider) will drop traffic to or from private IP addresses.
 ## Intro to NAT (Network Address Translation)
 * Network Address Translation (NAT) is used to modify the source and/or destination IP address of packets.
 * There are various reasons to use NAT, but the most common reason is to allow hosts with private IP addresses to communicate with other hosts over the internet.